 Despite these vast resources, many of these areas remain closed to exploration and production due to federal policies that restrict access.
 According to experts, even after over 50 years of OCS exploration and development, 70% of total resources are yet to be discovered.
 Of this, more than half of this potential exists in areas of the Outer Continental Shelf outside the central and western Gulf of Mexico.

-With then-Interior Secretary Sally Jewell’s approval of the Proposed Final Five-Year Plan for Oil and Gas Leasing for 2017-2022 in January 2017, the Department decided not to open access to Alaska’s Beaufort and Chukchi Seas and any new frontiers for the next five years, including in the Eastern Gulf of Mexico and the Mid- and South-Atlantic.
+With then-Interior Secretary Sally Jewell’s approval of the Proposed Final Five-Year Plan for Oil and Gas Leasing for 2017-2022 in January 2017, the Department decided not to open access to Alaska’s Beaufort and Chukchi Seas and any new frontiers for the next five years, including in the Gulf of Mexico and the Mid- and South-Atlantic.
 The decision foregoing lease sales in the Mid- and South Atlantic and Alaskan Arctic came despite strong bipartisan support from state and congressional officials for inclusion of their regions in the program.
 The exclusion of these areas in this five-year plan means that, barring the development of a new leasing plan or an Act of Congress, exploration of these rich offshore areas will not proceed until at least 2023, if not later.

 Areas of particular interest include:

-Conversely, the OCS Governors Coalition is pleased with the progress in advancing offshore wind development in many areas.
+The OCS Governors Coalition is pleased with the progress in advancing offshore wind development in many areas.
 Existing leases off the North and Mid Atlantic coast and future leases in additional areas will play an important role in providing renewable electricity to coastal states and furthering energy diversity and security for coastal communities.
 The Coalition believes that resource evaluation and leasing has been successful thus far due in part to the level of coordination between the states and the Bureau of Ocean Energy Management on leasing and development decisions.
 Tasks forces developed and executed in states such as South Carolina and Virginia in many ways exhibit the type of communication and coordination that should occur with all offshore energy development decisions.